BalaceanuMihai/veridion-entity-resolution/README.md

 ---

-## 📌 Output Format
+## 📌 Output Format (data/resolved_companies.csv)
-The output CSV contains all original data plus:
+The resolved_companies.csv file in the data folder contains all original data plus:
 - `canonical_id`: groups similar companies

 You can sort or group by this field in Excel to inspect clusters.